CaymanFreeman/CaymanFreeman/README.md

 ## About

-On my GitHub, I typically release games to experiment with game development or tools I've developed that might be helpful to someone else.
+On my GitHub, I typically release experimental/learning projects I've been working on or tools I've developed that might be helpful to someone else.
 I primarily work with Python and Rust.

 Although my academic focus is network engineering, I also have interests in other areas, including application development, game development, data analysis, and cryptography.
 I will most likely be working on projects related to these interests.